El Dorado (24kGoldn album)

-El Dorado is the debut studio album by American singer-songwriter 24kGoldn.
-It was released on March 26, 2021, by Records, LLC and distributed by Columbia Records.
+El Dorado is the debut studio album by American rapper and singer-songwriter 24kGoldn.
+It was released on March 26, 2021, by Records and distributed by Columbia Records.
 It follows his debut extended play, Dropped Outta College, which was released in late 2019.
 The album features guest appearances from DaBaby, Future, Swae Lee, and Iann Dior.
-The album was certified Platinum by the RIAA in the United States in January 2024 for selling 1,000,000 units in the country.
+The album was certified Platinum by the RIAA in the United States in January 2024 for selling one million units in the country.

 Background

 The album's title was confirmed by the singer in September 2020, while the album's lead single "Mood" reached its peak success.
 On March 15, 2021, he revealed the album's tracklist in a video.
 Four days later, he announced the album's release date along with revealing the cover art.
 That same day, he also teased a deluxe edition of the album by responding to a fan's comment on TikTok.
 He toured in support of the album; the El Dorado Tour began on November 2, 2021, and ended on January 27, 2022.

 A digital deluxe edition with five additional tracks was released on September 30, 2022.
 This issue of the album includes the remix of "Mood", featuring Justin Bieber and J Balvin.
 Additionally, it features collaborations performed by Lil Tecca and Travis Barker.